Comment

 1.1 Further outpatient care

-Advice, information, organization, mediation for the continued care of patients in their home environment after discharge from hospital.
+Advice, information, organisation, mediation for the continued care of patients in their home environment after discharge from hospital.
 Establishment of a sustainable outpatient support system or reintegration into existing care structures to ensure the success of medical treatment.

-1.2 Long-term inpatient care
+1.2 Inpatient long-term care

 2 Application